-- 5.1 Where it is revealed during a course that a learner has not disclosed a criminal record, the personal tutor or other appropriate staff member will inform the Assistant Director who will, in consultation with the Safeguarding, Behaviour and Welfare Manager or the Assistant Principal Learner Services, consider whether a risk assessment is required.
-This will be dependent on the severity and impact of the disclosure. - 5.2 Where a criminal prosecution or conviction occurs during the course, the Assistant Director and Safeguarding, Behaviour and Welfare Manager or the Assistant Principal Learner Services, will make a judgment on implementing any control measures as necessary. - 5.3 Personal tutors and relevant teaching staff will be alerted to any particular support needs of learners resulting from their criminal records and liaise with Learner Services to ensure that these are met where practical.
+- 5.1 Where it is revealed during a course that a learner has not disclosed a criminal record, the Personal Development Tutor or other appropriate staff member will inform the Assistant Director who will, in consultation with the Safeguarding, Behaviour and Welfare Manager, Safeguarding Team Leader or the Assistant Principal Learner Services, consider whether a risk assessment is required.
+This will be dependent on the severity and impact of the disclosure. - 5.2 An RIform and R2 form form can be completed for a 'on course' discloser to help assist with gathering the correct information from the learner. - 5.3 Where a criminal prosecution or conviction occurs during the course, the Assistant Director and Safeguarding, Behaviour and Welfare Manager or the Assistant Principal Learner Services, will make a judgment on implementing any control measures as necessary. - 5.4 Personal tutors and relevant teaching staff will be alerted to any particular support needs of learners resulting from their criminal records and liaise with Learner Services to ensure that these are met where practical.